ndretn/RSBASPM/README.md

 The code for this project has been developed using IntelliJ IDE, JAVA, the Apache Spark Framework and the [SPMF library](http://www.philippe-fournier-viger.com/spmf/).

-The class MainSPMF and MainSpark provide an usage example, respectively of the sequential and paralled/distributed versions, with the MSNBC_SPMF dataset provided in the Data folder.
+The classes MainSPMF and MainSpark provide an usage example, respectively of the sequential and paralled/distributed versions, with the MSNBC_SPMF dataset provided in the Data folder.

 Required VM options:
-* -XmxRG: allows to specify the maximum memory allocation pool for a Java virtual machine (JVM), where R must be replaced with an integer that represents the maximum memory in GB.
+* -XmxRG: allows to specify the maximum memory allocation pool for a Java virtual machine (JVM), where R must be replaced with an integer that represents the maximum memory in GB;
-* -Dspark.master="local\[X\]": only for the Spark version, X must be repleaced with the number of cores of your machine
+* -Dspark.master="local\[X\]": only for the Spark version, X must be repleaced with the number of cores of your machine.

 ## License